 Handicapped parking requires registration with the IHSC Public Safety Office.
 The handicapped individual must accompany the vehicle in order to qualify for handicapped parking.
 The availability of handicapped spaces is not guaranteed.
 Lack of handicapped spaces does not authorize the driver to park illegally.

-All Guests must pay parking fees via IHSC parking kiosk (located in the lobby vestibule) spaced 1-75 marked along the campus.
+Visitors will utilize the parking kiosk (located in the lobby vestibule) with daily rates when arriving on campus.
 Violators will be subject to tickets and wheel boot.

 7.3.
 Vendor/Contractor (V and SHU/Construction Series)

 Regularly contracted vendors/contractors performing work for the university on a continuous schedule will be issued a permit after completing the necessary requirements set forth by Public Safety.
 These permits will have the same hours available to an employee.

 The hangtag must be suspended from the rearview mirror with the number colored side facing out.
 It must not be obstructed from view.